SaadatHasanzada/todo-app/README.md

 # Todo App

 This is a feature-rich Todo App built with React and TypeScript.
 It allows users to manage their tasks efficiently with filtering, drag-and-drop reordering, and dark mode functionality.
-The project is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ## Table of Contents
 - [Features](#features)